 - Practice Regularly: The more you practice, the more comfortable you will become with the different types of questions and the faster you will be able to solve them.

-- Use Your Calculator Wisely: The calculator can be a valuable tool, but it's important to use it strategically and to understand its limitations.
+- Use Your Calculator Wisely: The calculator can be a valuable tool, but you'll want to use it strategically and to understand its limitations.

 - Manage Your Time: Time management is crucial in the multiple-choice section.
 Don't spend too much time on any one question, and be sure to answer all the questions to the best of your ability.